-Methodologies Competencies / Description Qualification Results Laboratory practice A7 A13 A14 B1 B2 B3 Exercises based on Java programming, object-oriented design, testing design, the 40 B4 C3 C6 modeling language UML and the use of design principles and design patterns.
-Plagiarism may result in a zero grade, both for the original and for the copy Seminar A7 A13 A14 B1 B2 B3 Seminars are practical sessions led by the teacher in which useful aspects related to 0 B4 C3 C6 the assignments are discussed.
-The seminars do not include the submission of assignments by the students, so it is not an evaluable activity.
+Assessment Methodologies Competencies Description Qualification

+Laboratory practice A7 A13 A14 B1 B2 B3 Exercises based on Java programming, object-oriented design, testing design, the 33 B4 C3 C6 modeling language UML and the use of design principles and design patterns.
+Plagiarism in an exercise means a grade of zero in the entire practice, both for the original and for the copy.
+It is mandatory to obtain a minimum grade of 4 in laboratory practice to pass the subject.
+Seminar A7 A13 A14 B1 B2 B3 B4 C3 C6 Seminars are practical sessions led by the teacher in which useful aspects related to the assignments are discussed.
+0 The seminars do not include the submission of assignments by the students, so it is not an evaluable activity.
 Objective test A7 A13 A14 B1 B3 C6 Written test conducted at the end of the semester with theoretical and practical content.
-60 It is mandatory to obtain a minimum grade of 4 in the objective test to pass the subject.
+67 It is mandatory to obtain a minimum grade of 4 in the objective test to pass the subject.